RTEMS/rtems-central/README.md

 * rtemsqual - contains the `rtemsqual` Python package

   * tests - contains Python unit tests

-* external - contains Git submodules
+* modules - contains Git submodules

+  * rsb - contains the RTEMS Source Builder as a Git submodule

   * rtems - contains the RTEMS sources as a Git submodule